Mibew/docs.mibew.org/src/installation-and-update.md

 ## Update

+Mibew starting from 2.0.0-beta.1 version can be updated to later versions using built-in update tool.

+Notice that there are neither migration tools nor updtate guides from 1.6.x versions.

 1. Backup your `mibew/configs/config.yml`
-2. Backup your `mibew/images/avatar` folder.
+2. Backup your `mibew/files/avatar` folder.
 3. Backup your database.
 Although it's not required, it's strongly recommended to to so.
 3. Delete all items in mibew folder on the server.